 High school student volunteers must be 14–17 years old and enrolled in high school.
 You will also need to:

 - Upload valid proof of COVID-19 vaccination (digital record, PDF of card, etc.)

 - Get annual flu vaccine

-To participate in the student volunteer program, you must dedicate a certain number of hours each week for a set number of weeks.
-The time commitment varies, depending on whether school is in session.
+To participate in the student volunteer program, you must dedicate a certain number of hours each week.
+Most volunteer assignments are four hours per week and are scheduled for the same day and shift time every week.